 The symptoms of acute hepatitis may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

-Diagnosis: In addition to a complete medical history and medical examination, diagnostic procedures for acute hepatitis may include the following:
+Diagnosis.
+In addition to a complete medical history and medical exam, diagnostic procedures for acute hepatitis may include the following:

 Liver function tests

-Treatment: Specific treatment for acute hepatitis will be determined by your doctor based on:
+Treatment: Specific treatment for acute hepatitis will be discussed with you by your healthcare provider based on:

 Your age, overall health, and medical history

 Extent of the disease

 Your tolerance for specific medicines, procedures, or therapies